tebogomosehle/tebogomosehle/README.md

 ### 🔹 Classification Tree Model

-* Built a classification model using decision trees
+* Built a classification model using decision trees to predict if a movie would win an Oscar award
-* Performed data preprocessing, model training, and evaluation
+## 🔹Linear Regression Model
-* Analyzed model performance and prediction accuracy
+* Built a Linear Regression model which predicted house prices in USA

-📌 *More projects coming soon as I continue building my portfolio*
+📌 *More projects coming soon as I continue learning*

 ---